GuilhermeMth/GuilhermeMth/README.md

 ###

-<p align="left">My name is Guilherme Matheus, and I am a student of Internet Systems Technology at IFPE"</p>
+<p align="left">My name is Guilherme Matheus, and I am a student of Internet Systems Technologist at IFPE"</p>

 ###